hansklav/Oberon-keyboard-tweaks/README.md

 How to proceed to get the arrow keys (*left*, *right*, *up* and *down*) of your keyboard into the Keyboard Table?
 First find out which keyboard codes they produce.

-To find out the keyboard code for a particular key of your keyboard you can use my procedure `ShowKey` in module `TestInput.Mod`.
+To find out the keyboard code for a particular key of your keyboard you can use the procedure `ShowKey` in my module `TestInput.Mod`.
 This procedure uses the preprocessing that is provided by procedures `Peek` and `Read` of module `Input.Mod`.

 In my case (using a MacBook) the keyboard codes are as follows:
 *left*: `0EBH`    *right*: `0F4H`    *up*: `0F5H`    *down*: `0F2H`